Alternative Dispute Resolution – Newburyport Law Collaborative

-Karen Galat and Debra Quinn are trained Collaborative Lawyers.
-Debra Quinn is also a Collaborative Coach.
-Both Attorney Galat and Attorney Quinn are able to join a Collaborative Team or put one together if you are just getting started.
-Attorney Quinn can also do this as a Collaborative Coach.
+Karen Galat and Debra Quinn are both trained Collaborative Lawyers.
+They are each able to join a Collaborative Team or put one together if you are just getting started.

 Advantages of Collaborative Law

 Collaborative Law is Mediation on steroids.
 It is the newest approach to reaching an uncontested divorce.
 While both Mediation and Collaborative Law are considered forms of Alternative Dispute Resolution (as opposed to resolving a dispute in a courtroom) and both have the advantage of being less contentious and faster than a contested court case, there are some differences.
 Unlike Mediation where the two parties work with a single neutral (a Mediator), the Collaborative process involves a team of professionals who work together with the parties in an effort to arrive at creative solutions that work best for all family members.
 While Mediation can be done with or without attorneys, the Collaborative Law team consists of an attorney for each party, a neutral coach who acts as the coordinator and may investigate issues of custody and parenting time, and a financial neutral who can assist with child support, alimony, division of assets and debts and make recommendations as to tax matters.
 The parties enter into a written agreement to proceed without Court intervention during the process and to be reasonable as to each and every issue.